 Pitch your tent on this beautiful ridge!

-High upon the southern ridge, I built my home.
-Watching the river of coastal fog flow in and out below is one of the most wonderful views.
+I built my home high upon a southern ridge.
+Watching the river of coastal fog flow in and out below me is one of the most wonderful views to behold!
 I have 30 acres of land to explore and camp upon in the surrounding redwood forest.

 There is a main house which I live in and I tend to share with travelers.
 10 miles east are Montgomery Woods redwood preserve with GIANT trees, and a little farther, perhaps a mile is the famous Orr Hot Springs Resort.
 If you drive a half hour west from my land you will be in the coastal Mendocino village.

 There are various flat places here and there on the land for setting up tents but not much improvements to the individual sites....yet.
 I am hoping some of the first campers can help to create some lovely camping sites for future campers!

 There are miles of trails that are available to hike or to ride dirt bikes/mountain bikes on.
 We are marijuana friendly!!

 - Cancellation policy: Moderate

 - Minimum nights: 1 night

 - Accepts bookings: 6 months out Weeknight discount: 30% off

 If you stayed here and have some insider info for us, let us know!